mchadwick/cloaca/README.md

 # Cloaca

-Cloaca providers a library of transformations for CSV files and other row structured data.
+Cloaca provides a library of transformations for CSV files and other row structured data.

 It does this by providing command-line operations for manipulating a data stream.
-Operations can ben concatenated to perform more complex file transformations.
+Operations can be concatenated to perform more complex file transformations.

 ## Installation